Infernal Affairs: Sequels and adaptations

 With star power, visual allure, and an engaging script, Infernal Affairs did very well critically and financially, spawned two sequels and a television series, and attracted the attention of Hollywood.

 In 2003, Brad Pitt's production company Plan B Entertainment acquired the rights for a Hollywood remake, named The Departed, which was directed by Martin Scorsese, written by William Monahan, starred Leonardo DiCaprio, Matt Damon, Jack Nicholson, Mark Wahlberg, Martin Sheen, Ray Winstone, Vera Farmiga, and Alec Baldwin, set in Boston, Massachusetts, and roughly based on the life of famed Boston mobster James "Whitey" Bulger.
 The Departed was released on 6 October 2006 by Warner Bros.
 Pictures and won four Academy Awards, including Best Picture, Best Adapted Screenplay for Monahan, and Best Director for Scorsese.
 The Departed takes place in Boston, portraying the city as a “Crime City” shaped by the activities of the Irish mob scene.
 Unlike the moral ambiguity explored in Infernal Affairs, The Departed offers a distinctive resolution of a moral divide.
 Andrew Lau, the co-director of Infernal Affairs, who was interviewed by Hong Kong newspaper Apple Daily, said: "Of course I think the version I made is better, but the Hollywood version is pretty good too.
 [Scorsese] made the Hollywood version more attuned to American culture."
 Andy Lau, one of the main actors in Infernal Affairs, when asked how the movie compares to the original, said: "The Departed was too long and it felt as if Hollywood had combined all three Infernal Affairs movies together."
 Lau pointed out that the remake featured some of the "golden quotes" of the original but did have much more swearing.
 He ultimately rated The Departed 8/10 and said that the Hollywood remake is worth a view, though according to Lau's spokeswoman Alice Tam, he felt that the combination of the two female characters into one in The Departed was not as good as the original storyline.
+Scholars have identified Infernal Affairs as a significant Hong Kong crime film of the early twenty-first century.
+Its exploration of divided identities, moral ambiguity, and undercover operations contributed to its international appeal and facilitated adaptations across different cultural contexts, most notably Martin Scorsese’s The Departed (Choy, 2007, pp. 52; Li, 2018, pp. 325–326; Marchetti, 2007, pp. 3–4).
+Academic studies have also linked the film’s success to a broader revival of Hong Kong commercial cinema and the post-handover cultural identity (Law, 2006, pp. 398; Marchetti, 2007, pp. 168).